vkostyanetsky/ObsidianTimesheet/README.md

 By default, there is only one template set in the plugin's settings: `[A-Z]+-\d+` (`[A-Z]` here is a one or more capital letters, while `\d+` means "any number").
 It's enough to catch almost any JIRA task number.

 > [!tip]
-> Though, it's probably a good idea to set specific templates for your use case to avoid false positives: for instance above it can be `TASKS-\d+`.
+> Though, it's probably a good idea to set specific templates for your use case to avoid false positives.
+For instance I mentioned above it can be `TASKS-\d+`.

 There are two ways to define task number templates.
 Firstly, you can enlist them right in a `timesheet` code block (one row — one template).
 Like this: